TaraTritt/dapp-starter/README.md

 5. [DApp Development Overview](https://github.com/TaraTritt/dapp-starter/wiki/DApp-Development-Intro)
 6. [DApp Helpful Tips](https://github.com/TaraTritt/dapp-starter/wiki/Tips,-Tricks,-&-Gotchas)

+You can now get started with the [Prerequisites](https://github.com/TaraTritt/dapp-starter#prerequisites) section below and then follow the steps in [Getting Started](https://github.com/TaraTritt/dapp-starter#getting-started).

 ## Documentation

 Our wiki is available [here](https://github.com/TaraTritt/dapp-starter/wiki) and will give you a brief overview of everything you need to get started with Ethereum DApp development.

-If you just want to get started developing skip to the [Prerequisites](https://github.com/TaraTritt/dapp-starter#prerequisites) section below and then follow the steps in [Getting Started](https://github.com/TaraTritt/dapp-starter#getting-started).

 ## Built With